ggiill/docker-starter-python/README.md

 - To build an image of this app, run `make build`
 - To launch an interative shell inside the container, run `make shell`
+- To run the app in the foreground, run `make run`